blakeohare/crayon/Tutorials/intro-intermediate/index.md

 wildly incorrect grammar, you may want to start with the [Beginner's Tutorial](../intro-beginner.md) instead.

-Crayon is a programming language that targets multiple platforms.
-The output of the compiler is the source code of the virtual machine coupled with the compiled byte code of your program.
+Crayon is an interpreted programming language.
+You can also export the VM bundled with your compiled byte code to various platforms.

 If you have not [downloaded](http://crayonlang.org/download) Crayon and [set up your environment](http://crayonlang.org/download/installation), please do so now.

 # Creating a Hello World Project

 Create a new directory caled HelloWorld for your project somewhere.
 Create two subdirectories called 'source' and 'output' in here.

-At the core of each Crayon project is a build definition file, which is composed of relatively simple XML.
+Each Crayon project has a build definition file, which is composed of relatively simple XML.
 This file defines the various platforms you want to target and other options that you can configure for these platforms.
+It also defines where your source code is and where the output should go.

 There is a wonderful universe of options and configurations that I could ramble about for a long time.
 But for the sake of actually getting something working, copy and paste this mostly